Urban Craft Uprising | About Our Show

 Since its early beginnings at its first holiday show with just 50 crafter booths and overflowing crowds, Urban Craft Uprising now holds the largest indie craft event in Seattle and the Pacific Northwest with its Winter Show.
 In 2009, Urban Craft Uprising expanded its horizons to include a summer show, which has now also become an annual event, in conjunction with an exclusive wholesale event which allows our vendors to connect directly with wholesale buyers.

 Beginning in 2017, we launched Camp ThunderCraft, a weekend retreat focused around educational sessions, panel and roundtable discussions, self-reflection, networking, and connecting.
-We currently run two of these retreats each year (spring session is on Vashon Island, WA, and fall session is near Mt.
-Hood, Oregon).
-These intensive weekends have been a great way for our veteran and prospective vendors alike to explore their business goals, connect with each other, and learn about a myriad of different aspects of being a small business owner.
+These intensive weekends have been a great way for our veteran and prospective vendors alike to explore their business goals, connect with each other, and learn about a myriad of different aspects of being a small business owner, while also getting to “unplug” in a gorgeous Pacific Northwest setting.

 Making its debut Thanksgiving Weekend of 2017, we also launched a brand new specialty food show called Gobble Up, in response to the growing number of artisanal food and kitchenware applications we have found ourselves receiving for our regular biannual shows.
 It is exciting to us that so many people have made craft food their full time business, and we want to connect these makers with restaurant owners and chefs, as well as everyday consumers.
 By dedicating an entire show just to these special crafty folks, we’ll be able to get so many more of their products in front of the food lovers who want to find them!